xshipcc/xeva/README.md

 #### `GEMINI_API_KEY` (optional)

 Your Gemini api key.
 If you need to `enable` the server api, this is required.
+Supports multiple keys, each key is separated by `,`, i.e. `key1,key2,key3`

 #### `GEMINI_API_BASE_URL` (optional)